Blog Posts by Jonathan Parnell

 The theme of boldness takes center-stage in Acts 4 with the story of Peter’s and John’s trial before the Sanhedrin.
 We learn that what astonishes the Jewish leaders pertains mainly to the apostles’ content, not their emotions.
 The bewildering reality at work in Peter’s and John’s testimony is what they say about Jesus.

-These two fishermen had become messengers of God’s salvation, heralds for a new age in human history.
-They…Continue Reading
+These two fishermen had become messengers of God’s…Continue Reading

 Behind the Blog: Christian Dating

 Four years ago, the small-budget, independent production 500 Days of Summer premiered at the Sundance Film Festival with decent accolades.
 Since then the movie has surprisingly gone on to earn over $60 million.
 Why?
 Because it’s a realistic story of an all-too-common dating relationship — one that ends up lopsided and empty because of a plastic vision of romance.

 Its popularity seems to tell us something about Western culture and…Continue Reading

 The Genius of C.S.
 Lewis